In alphabetical order by artist (first name, for solo artists), reverse chronological for those with more than one concert report.

 - Waterloo Jazz Festival—I’ve seen a couple notable (to me) performers here: Holly Cole and Emilie Claire Barlowe.

-- Amnesty International Concert for Human Rights—Went to this in 1988 or so, with a couple, in Montreal, at Olympic Stadium.
+- Amnesty International Concert for Human Rights—Went to this in 1988 or so, with a couple friends, in Montreal, at Olympic Stadium.
 We had terrible seats, but it was still fun to see Tracey Chapman, Daniel Lanois, Peter Gabriel, Sting (much competition for the binoculars here!), and Bruce Springsteen.

 September 2019, Scotiabank Arena, Toronto, Ontario, Canada